Scanian War: Battle of Fehmarn

-The Danes - Norwegian won another significant victory in the Battle of Fehmarn on 31 May 1677.
+The Danes–Norwegian won another significant victory in the Battle of Fehmarn on 31 May 1677.
 The battle was located between Fehmarn and Warnemünde, north of modern-day Germany.
-The Danes - Norwegian had been blockading a Swedish squadron in Göteborg (Gothenburg), and each side had been sending fleets out regularly in the hope of a decisive victory at sea.
-The Swedish ships, under Erik Carlsson Sjöblad, left to return to the Baltic Sea and there met a larger Danish - Norwegian squadron under Admiral Niels Juel.
+The Danes–Norwegian had been blockading a Swedish squadron in Göteborg (Gothenburg), and each side had been sending fleets out regularly in the hope of a decisive victory at sea.
+The Swedish ships, under Erik Carlsson Sjöblad, left to return to the Baltic Sea and there met a larger Danish–Norwegian squadron under Admiral Niels Juel.
 The action started in the evening of the 31st and continued until the next morning.
-It was an almost complete Danish -Norwegian victory.
+It was an almost complete Danish–Norwegian victory.
 Several Swedish ships were captured, most as they tried to flee, and one was run aground and burned.

 Battle of Køge bay

-The control at sea was secured a year later, when the Danish - Norwegian fleet, led by Niels Juel, again defeated the Swedish fleet at the Battle of Køge Bay, near Copenhagen.
-The Swedes lost over 3,000 men in this engagement, while the Danish - Norwegian only suffered some 375 casualties.
-The Danish - Norwegian success at sea hindered the Swedish ability to move troops between northern Germany and Sweden.
+The control at sea was secured a year later, when the Danish–Norwegian fleet, led by Niels Juel, again defeated the Swedish fleet at the Battle of Køge Bay, near Copenhagen.
+The Swedes lost over 3,000 men in this engagement, while the Danish–Norwegian only suffered some 375 casualties.
+The Danish–Norwegian success at sea hindered the Swedish ability to move troops between northern Germany and Sweden.

 Peace

-Peace was negotiated between France (on behalf of Sweden) and Denmark - Norway at the Treaty of Fontainebleau on August 23, 1679.
+Peace was negotiated between France (on behalf of Sweden) and Denmark–Norway at the Treaty of Fontainebleau on 23 August 1679.
 The peace, which was largely dictated by France, stipulated that all territory lost by Sweden during the war should be returned.
 Thus the terms formulated at the Treaty of Copenhagen remained in force.
 It was reaffirmed by the Treaty of Lund, signed by Denmark-Norway and Sweden themselves.
 Denmark received minor war reparations from Sweden and returned Swedish Rügen.
 Likewise, the Electorate of Brandenburg had to return most of her gains, Bremen-Verden and Swedish Pomerania, with the exception of most of Swedish Pomeranian territory east of the Oder, to Sweden on behalf of France in the Treaty of Saint-Germain-en-Laye.

 In Scania itself, however, the war had a devastating effect in raising the hopes of the pro-Danish guerilla known as Snapphane and their sympathisers, who thereupon suffered savage repression from the reinstated Swedish authorities.

+Outcome

+The exact result of the war is disagreed upon by scholars.
+Some sources view the war as a Swedish defeat, with other sources viewing the war as inconclusive.
+Historian Michael Fredholm von Essen also claims that one could argue that the real winner of the Scanian war was the French king, Louis XIV, along with Brandenburg.
+There are also sources that claim the Swedes won the war.
+The result of the war and the terms of the peace treaties were a large disappointment for Denmark, being referred to as "En skiden og skammelig fred" by a priest in Copenhagen.